telerik/ajax-docs/controls/toolbar/mobile-support/responsive-design.md

 ##

 Since **Q1 2016** the **RadToolBar** control is fully responsive.
-It addapts to screen resizing by collapsing its elements under a dropdown button, if there is not enough space to display them all.
+It adapts to screen resizing by collapsing its elements under a dropdown button, if there is not enough space to display them all.
 When the button is clicked a dropdown containing the collapsed items is displayed.

 >important The **RadToolBar**'s responsive design is available only in Lightweight **RenderMode**.
 >